 If you accept that the Bee’s Knees was born during Prohibition (which is about the time that the phrase “the bee’s knees” popped up, then gin as a base sounds a reasonable assumption.

-We started building this drink with light-bodied gins like Beefeater and Tanqeray No. 10, but switched the primary liquor to white rum soon after, as white rum and dry gin have similar flavor profiles.
+We started building this drink with light-bodied gins like Beefeater and Tanqeray No. 10, but experimented with white rum soon after, as white rum and dry gin have similar flavor profiles.
 Really, try it sometime.
 You can slip white rum in for gin in just about any cocktail recipe and it will usually turn out pretty well.
 Anyway…

-While figuring out the proper proportions, it was decided that a simple syrup made from honey would be easier to mix with, and would have the added benefit of perfectly balancing the lemon in a 1:1 ratio.
-Two parts of rum later, an orange wedge studded with a clove as garnish, and we were done.
-Hopefully you’ll enjoy this updated version of a long-forgotten cocktail as much as we do, it’s become an after-work staple at El Vaquero already.
+While figuring out the proper proportions, it was decided that a simple syrup made from honey would be easier to mix with, and would have the added benefit of perfectly balancing the lemon.
+Two parts of gin later, an orange twist as garnish, and we were done.
+Hopefully you’ll enjoy this long-forgotten cocktail as much as we do, it’s become an after-work staple at El Vaquero already.

-** Honey syrup is easily made by combining equal parts honey (we use an organic blackberry honey from the specialty foods store) and boiling water.
+*Honey syrup is easily made by combining two parts honey (we use an organic blackberry honey from the specialty foods store) and one part boiling water.
 Stir until completely mixed, bottle and refrigerate.

 Jeff,